-(f) Inventories
+(g) Inventories

-Inventories primarily consist of raw materials, work-in-process and finished goods awaiting final assembly and test, and are stated at the lower of cost and net realizable value.
+Inventories primarily consist of raw materials, work-in-process and finished goods awaiting final assembly and test and are stated at the lower of cost and net realizable value.
 Cost is determined using the weighted-average method.
 For work-in-process and manufactured inventories, cost consists of the cost of raw materials (primarily fabricated wafer and processed tape), direct labor and an appropriate proportion of production overheads.
-The Company also writes down excess and obsolete inventories to their estimated market value based upon estimations about future demand and market conditions.
-If actual market conditions are less favorable than those projected by management, additional future inventory write-down may be required that could adversely affect the Company's operating results.
-Once written down, inventories are carried at this lower amount until sold or scrapped.
-If actual market conditions are more favorable, the Company may have higher operating income when such products are sold.
-Sales to date of such products have not had a significant impact on the Company's operating income.
+Net realizable value for raw materials is based on replacement cost.
+Net realizable value for finished goods and work in process is calculated based on the estimated selling price less all estimated costs of completion and necessary selling costs.